 Once my health crisis had passed, it was a great tool for keeping us on track.

-Post-it Notes work incredibly well for us as a communication tool and the occasional bookmark.
+Post-it Notes work incredibly well as a communication tool and the occasional bookmark.
 Once I go over the day’s assignments in a child’s binder or planner, I write down on a 3-inch Post-it the things that he is missing or what he needs to do tomorrow.
 They are an easy at-a-glance communication tool.

 We also use them in all shapes and sizes to mark pages in textbooks, novels, and assignment pages.